Lower bound theorems for general polytopes: Polytopes with vertices

-\begin{proof} Denote by $x$ and $y$ the two vertices of $P$ outside $F$.
+Denote by $x$ and $y$ the two vertices of $P$ outside $F$.
 Let $G$ be any other facet of $P$; we claim that $G$ must intersect $F$ in a ridge.
-Otherwise, $G\cap F$ would have dimension $d-3$ and $G$ would be 2-fold pyramid over this subridge, with apices $x$ and $y$.
+Since at most two vertices of $G$ lie outside $G\cap F$, the dimension of $G\cap F$ must be at least $d-3$.
+If its dimension were exactly $d-3$, then $G$ would be 2-fold pyramid over this subridge, with apices $x$ and $y$.
 But then every vertex in $G\cap F$ would be adjacent to both $x$ and $y$, contrary to hypothesis.

-Let $S$ be any of the three simplex facets of $F$ (which are ridges in $P$){\red, and denote by $G$ the other facet of $P$ containing $S$.
+Since $d-1\ge3$, $F$ has precisely three simplex facets (which are ridges in $P$); let $S$ be any one of them, and denote by $G$ the other facet of $P$ containing $S$.
 We claim that $G$ cannot contain both $x$ and $y$.
-Otherwise the sum of the degrees in $G$ of $x$ and $y$ would only be $d+1$, which is absurd.
-Thus either every vertex in $S$ is adjacent to $x$, or every vertex in $S$ is adjacent to $y$.}
+Otherwise the number of edges of $G$ containing $x$ or $y$ would only be $d$, which is absurd.
+Thus either every vertex in $S$ is adjacent to $x$, or every vertex in $S$ is adjacent to $y$.

 It follows that one of $x,y$ is adjacent to all $d$ vertices in the two intersecting simplex facets of $F$, while the other is adjacent to all $d-1$ vertices in the other simplex facet.
-We can now determine the other facet corresponding to each ridge in $F$. {\red Since there are no other facets, one can then determine all the vertex-facet relationships} of $F$ and deduce that it is a pentasm. \end{proof}
+This enables us to describe the entire face lattice, and show that $P$ is a pentasm.

+From the first paragraph, we know that every facet of $P$, besides $F$, is the ``other facet" corresponding to a ridge contained in $F$.
+For any of the three simplex $(d-2)$-faces contained in $F$, the other facet will contain precisely one of $x,y$, and so will be another simplex.
+For a prism ridge, the other facet must contain both $x$ and $y$, with each adjacent to all and only the vertices in one simplex subridge of the prism.
+Likewise, for a pentasm ridge, the other facet must contain both $x$ and $y$.
+This completely describes the vertex-facet relationships of $P$, and they correspond to those of a pentasm, as enumerated at the beginning of this section. \end{proof}

-We will see shortly that the pentasm is the unique minimiser of the number of edges, for polytope with $2d+1$ vertices, provided $d\ge5$.
-Let's check in more detail what happens for smaller $d$; we can exhibit now two other minimisers which are sums of triangles.
+We will see shortly that the pentasm is the unique minimiser of the number of edges, for $d$-polytopes with $2d+1$ vertices, provided $d\ge5$.
+For smaller $d$, we can exhibit now two other minimisers which are sums of triangles.